bcgov/design-system/components/text_input/README.md

 * Do not break up text input for a single entry i.e three text inputs for a phone number

 ## Behaviour
+1. Do not automatically advance to next input field.
+This feature is not common and can cause difficulties for novice users and those who rely on keyboard controls.
+Read more about [prioritizing efficiency over expectations](https://www.nngroup.com/articles/efficiency-vs-expectations/)
-1. When focused the text box has a blue outline.
+2. When focused the text box has a blue outline.

 ## Accessibility
 In addition to [fundamental accessibility]() requirements, this component meets or exceeds the [WCAG 2.0 AA](https://www.w3.org/TR/WCAG20/) standards by incorporating the following criteria.